The evolution of devices from desktop computers to tablets to mobile phones has changed the way people access and interact with content.

 The following features and observations are based on our experiences of the open source v2.0 of the framework, and v0.1 of the authoring tool, maintained by the Adapt community. *

 You can get free access to the complete source code of the Adapt Framework and authoring tool.
+The servers downloads are available at http://www.ittsystems.com/best-free-tftp-servers-windows/ for those who need it.
 New features keep getting included in each release and new plug-ins keep getting added by community members.
 If you or your team is familiar with web technologies then you can extend the features of the framework or the tool to better suit your project requirements.

 Adapt has a unique structure of Articles, Blocks, and Components.
 This is referred to as “A, B, C!”.
 A single page can contain multiple articles, with each article containing multiple blocks, and each block containing a maximum of two components.
 Adapt follows a single page application structure, which reduces the number of HTTP requests to the server, thereby bringing down the loading time.